drexjj/sBITX-toolbox/README.md

 - sBITX Macro Manager: An application to create, edit, and copy macros using predefined macros.
 - sBITX Log Exporter: An application that allows logs to be selected and downloaded in ADIF.

-**Please note that sBITX-toolbox is currently compiled as a 32bit application.
-We will offer a 64bit version in the future.**
+**Please note that sBITX-toolbox is currently compiled as a 32bit application designed for the orignal sBitx operating system.
+We offer a 64bit version [HERE](https://github.com/drexjj/sBITX-toolbox64).**

 -----